wkon621/Salary-Prediction/README.md

  -  distance: number of miles away from major city
  -  salary (target): posted salary in a job posting

-Although the data is relatively clean, I deleted 5 observations becasue salary is listed 0.
-I kept the outliers because less than 1% of data points.
+Although the data is relatively clean, I deleted 5 observations becasue salary are listed 0.
+Also, I kept the outliers because less than 1% of data points.